Nonfiction Staff picks

 Girls Auto Clinic Glove Box Guide

 This a “must have” for female drivers.
 It's a do-it-herself guide to auto maintenance, roadside emergencies, and the real scoop on how women can get honest car service at the garage.
 Patrice Banks was tired of feeling taken advantage of every time her car needed service or repairs.
-She went to night school to learn auto mechanics and eventually quit her job a an engineer for DuPont.
-In 2016 she opened the Girls Auto Clinic repair center in Upper Darby, Pa., which is staffed by female mechanics.
+She went to night school to learn auto mechanics and eventually quit her job as an engineer for DuPont.
+In 2016 she opened the Girls Auto Clinic repair center in Upper Darby, PA., which is staffed by female mechanics.
 To make the shop more appealing and convenient for women, she also opened an adjoining manicure-pedicure and blowout salon.

 the tiny book of tiny pleasures